RobinsAviary/YueCat/README.md

 ## About

 YueCat is a software development framework, largely focused on games.
-It allows you to create software entirely without an editor using Lua.
+It allows you to create software entirely without an editor using a flavor of Lua called [YueScript](https://yuescript.org/).

 The API largely mirrors [Raylib](https://www.raylib.com/)'s, with some key differences to make typing simpler.